codelibs/gitbucket-fess-plugin/README.md

 After you create a configuration successfully, you can find it in `http://[Fess URL]/admin/dataconfig/`.
 Then, click it and create a new crawling job.

 ![Create a new job](images/step3-2.png)

+You can set up a crawling schedule here, but you can also change it later.
+Thus, if you are new to Fess,　you don't need to change any value here.
+(For more details about scheduling, see [a later section](#continuous-crawl).)

 ### Step 4.
 Run Crawler @Fess
 Move to `http://[Fess URL]/admin/scheduler/`.